 “I’m just looking forward to enjoying my last season with our team.
 Since we moved up a division, this season will definitely be more challenging, but that’s exactly what we need as a team,” says Cassone.

 This season, Foran High School has brought two new faces to the lacrosse team: coaches Bridget Collins and Colleen Goodwin.
-These girls were also coached by Brian O’Neil, who has been a Foran Girls Lacrosse coach and played lacrosse for Foran in high school.
+Collins attended Foran and was coached by Brian O’Neil.
+Goodwin played lacrosse at Jonathan Law.

 Collins emphasizes the impact of playing and how it is affecting the team now.